Zendro-dev/Zendro-dev.github.io/setup_data_scheme.md

 *reverseAssociation* | String | The name of the reverse association from the other model.
 This field is only mandatory for building the [single-page-app](https://github.com/Zendro-dev/single-page-app), *not* for generating the the graphql-server code via this repository.
 *targetStorageType* | String | Type of storage where the target model is stored.
 *useDataLoader* | Boolean | If it is set to `true`, server could fetch multiple records within one query for `readOne<model>` API.
+*deletion* | String | Sets the record deletion behaviour.
+Defaults to "reject". <br> `reject`: Deletion of a record will be rejected if there are related records for this association. <br> `update`: Deletion of a record always succeeds and all connections to by this association related records will be dissolved automatically.

 ### Foreign keys